tonymm81/table_project/README.md

 ## version 129
 - I add the functionalies to shutdown this server from phone and refresh the devices.json file from phone.
 This new feature calls the broadlink own device search and refresh the devices.json

+## version 130
+- Cleaning the uneccesery files from project
+- Adding the pairing new device functionalies